Arc spaces and equivariant cohomology

 \section{Multiplication of classes II}

-Requiring that a subvariety be an equivariant local complete intersections is quite restrictive.
-In the general case, we have a partial result, which instead places a restriction on the dimension of the singular locus.
-Let $\sm(V)$ and $\sing(V)$ denote the smooth and singular loci of a variety $V$, respectively.
+Replacing the assumption that $V\subseteq X$ be an equivariant local complete intersection with a restriction on the dimension of the singular locus of $V$, we can prove versions of the results of the previous section.
 Throughout this section, $G$ is assumed to be reductive.

-In what follows, we will embed $X$ as a smooth subvariety of $J_m X$ via the zero section, and write $\Delta_{m+1}:X\hookrightarrow X \times \cdots \times X$ for the diagonal embedding of $X$ in the $(m+1)$-fold product.
+In what follows, we will embed $X$ as a smooth subvariety of $J_m X$ via the zero section, and write $\Delta_{m+1}\colon X\hookrightarrow X \times \cdots \times X$ for the diagonal embedding of $X$ in the $(m+1)$-fold product.